 Name of Policy Maintenance Standards and Performance Policy

-Responsible Officer Asset Manager
+Responsible Officer Head of Asset Services

 Date approved by Board 19 October 2022

 Date of next Review October 2025

 Section Asset Management

 Reference AM2

 We can produce information, on request, in large print, Braille, tape and on disc.
 It is also available in other languages.
 If you need information in any of these formats, please contact us on 01389 761486.